tensorush/tensorush.github.io/content/bmb.md

 # **Handle**

-Started diving into programming over the summer of 2020 by studying all things AI.
-The idea that any computation could be modelled as a tensor product stuck with me, so I made up a word for it from my last name "Trush", read as "Troosh", with "T" being a common way to denote a tensor.
+Started dabbling in programming around the summer of 2020 by studying all things AI.
+The idea that any computation could be modelled as a [tensor product](https://www.math3ma.com/blog/the-tensor-product-demystified) stuck with me, so I made up a word for it from my last name "Trush", read as "Troosh", with "T" being a common way to denote a tensor.
 Unlike my last name, however, "tensorush" reads the usual way, as in "gold rush" or "adrenaline rush".